 Teach FLE in associations

 And the migrant crisis has only reaffirmed the primary need for French as a foreign language teachers in France today.
-More and more associations are offering training to people with an immigrant background.
-Delivered in the form of evening lessons or group lessons given at fixed times, these sessions allow you a first contact with students and can help you acquire adapted teaching methods, while allowing people in need of considerably increase their chances of integration.
+More and more associations are offering training to people with immigrant backgrounds.
+Delivered in the form of evening lessons or group lessons given at fixed times, these sessions allow you first contact with students and can help you acquire adapted teaching methods while allowing people in need to considerably increase their chances of integration.

 The experience in associations is thus put forward by many FFL teachers.
-Whether it is for human contact, or for the impression of feeling really useful, it is a preferred route by many people.
+Whether it is for human contact or the impression of feeling useful, it is a preferred route by many people.
 You can gain considerable experience as a teacher there, and exercise in a setting in which the human is truly at the center.

 Teaching French as a freelance

 Finally, the last solution is to put yourself on the market as an independent FFL teacher.
 Many people choose this path because it allows more flexibility, and you can learn teaching in a different environment.
 So, it is possible for you to get involved in the associative field, or to give support courses for college or high school students, you can even try an experience abroad or help professionals to improve their mastery of the language.

 In general, FFL teachers do not favor the path of self-entrepreneurship.
 On average, a self-employed FFL teacher receives more money.
 But, above all, one enjoys quite enviable freedom since it allows him to work on several fronts and organize himself according to his interests.

 The main source of income is then generally tutoring.
 Whether it is to help young college or high school students struggling with French or even working people who seek to consolidate or take up the basics of the language, teaching French as a foreign language can open many doors.
 You can thus find yourself accompanying children whose parents are foreigners and who are preparing for the baccalaureate.
 It’s a good way to make a comfortable income and keep some freedom in your schedule.